 This recipe for gluten free pancakes is light, fluffy and bright with lemon.
 The berry compote is the perfect accompaniment, but I’ll bet they would taste pretty darn good with a dollop of vanilla yogurt and a sprinkle of powdered sugar.Jump to Recipe

 My kids are going back to school in a couple of weeks.
 My kids are going back to school in a couple of weeks!!!
 That is both good and bad news, of course.
 I’ll miss our late nights, sleeping in and general lack of schedule.
 But I’ll be thrilled to have a little more time to myself.
 It really is hard to get stuff done with piles of kids all over the place.
+To celebrate, of course, I decided to try a new recipe for gluten free pancakes.

-Per Jess’ recommendation, I tried the lemon ricotta pancakes this morning.
 They are moist and fluffy, bright with lemon and so amazingly delicious, especially when topped with her mixed berry compote.
 I loved the fact that they were not overly sweet–the berries did a great job of adding natural sugar.
 My husband and I devoured them in secret in the kitchen (I didn’t make enough for the kids), but my daughter caught us in the act so I had to give her a bite.
 She said, omigosh mom…those are SO good!
 Yes, I have to agree!

 So tell me, how do you like your pancakes?
 Savory, sweet, fruity…or all of the above?
 Have a great weekend and good luck!